Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BGA 100 and the Stihl BGA 86.

 - The Stihl BGA 100 with a CFM of 494 slightly exceeds the 459 CFM of the Stihl BGA 86.
 Thus, in comparison, you may find that the former is able to move more leaves per minute.

-- The Stihl BGA 100 with an MPH of 168 slightly exceeds the 154 MPH of the Stihl BGA 86.
-Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+- The Stihl BGA 100 with an MPH of 168 slightly exceeds the 154 MPH of the Stihl BGA 86, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

 Weight & Noise rating